RUPD

 RIDING PROHIBITED IN COVERED WALKWAYS

-Covered walkways are off limits to bicycle riding.
-Because covered walkways have blind corners and are located in front of building entrances, cyclists must walk their bicycles in these areas of the campus.
+Covered walkways are off-limits for bicycle riding.
+Because covered walkways have blind corners and are in front of building entrances, cyclists must walk their bicycles in these areas of the campus.
 RUPD will issue citations for riding a bicycle in these prohibited areas.

 RIDING BICYCLES ON SIDEWALKS